Jasonette/documentation/docs/document.md

 **[Using inline data for rendering](templates.md#1-inline-data)**

 `head.data` is like an inline database that gets rendered automatically by `body` template if included.
-Learn how to use it.

 ---